shivashant25/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ## After the hands-on lab

-**Duration**: 10 minutes
+**Duration**: 5 minutes

-In this exercise, attendees will delete any Azure resources created in support of the lab.
+In this exercise, attendees will delete the github repo created in support of the lab.

-### Task 1: Delete the resource group in which you placed your Azure resources

-1. From the Portal, navigate to your **hands-on-lab-SUFFIX** resource group and select **Delete** in the toolbar at the top.

-2. Confirm the deletion by re-typing the **resource group name** and selecting **Delete**.

-3. If you created a different resource group for your virtual machine, be sure to delete that as well.

-### Task 2: Delete the GitHub repo
+### Task 1: Delete the GitHub repo

 [Optional] In this task, you delete the GitHub repository you created for this lab.